tanoconsulting/euts/README.md

      ./teststack/teststack dbconsole

+(note that the mysql client will be running within the test container, so the path it will 'see' for reading/writing files are not the same as the ones in the host computer).

 How to start a shell session in the container where tests are executed:

     ./teststack/teststack enter

+once you are in the container, an easy way to run the Symfony console, regardless of the eZ version installed, is:

+    ../teststack/bin/sfconsole.sh

 How It Works
 ------------